Skip to main content

 Once your list of parts on your screen has turned into a pile of parts in your room, it's time to get started with the build process.
 Here's how it went for me, including some tips that should make it a little easier for you if you're still new to PC building!
 I'll also detail the NZXT H6 Flow case that forms the centrepiece of this build, as it's a brilliant option that balances aesthetics, thermals and ease of assembly.
 What this section won't include is specific advice on PC assembly - that isn't the point of this article and there are far better resources in both written (eg RPS) and video (eg LTT) form.

 When assembling a white PC build in particular, it's worth thinking about how each of your components will look once all are installed in your PC.
-You might be able to cover up messier and less-themed parts with a vertical graphics card mount, for example, and you'll probably want to consider whether you're happy with the black cables that are provided with most power supplies (even from the aesthetics-focused NZXT) or whether you want to get white-coloured replacements or extensions.
+You might be able to cover up messier and less-themed parts with a vertical graphics card mount, for example, and you'll probably want to consider whether your white PSU comes with white cables (as ours now does!), or whether you're happy with the black cables that are provided with most PSUs, even white ones.
+There's always the option of white-coloured replacements or extensions, which are sometimes available from third-parties.

 Otherwise, the build process is the same as other PCs: put as much onto your motherboard as possible before it goes in your case, including your CPU, RAM and NVMe SSDs.
 If your cooling setup allows, test out your components first with the motherboard sitting on top of its box rather than installed in the PC.
 This makes it easier to swap out any misbehaving parts and reduces troubleshooting complexity.
 Once you've proved the essentials work, you can move the motherboard into the case and add on your other components - fans, add-in cards, fan/RGB controllers, additional storage and so on.